LucidFramesStudios/scamshield/README.md

 ## The Problem

-In 2025, India received 3.24 crore cyber fraud complaints. ₹22,495 crore lost.
+In 2025, India received 32.4 Million cyber fraud complaints.
+2.2 Billion Dollars lost.
 Digital arrest scams — where victims are held on continuous video calls by impersonators of CBI, TRAI, or RBI — averaged ₹1,56,502 per victim.